EngineersNeedArt/SoftDorothy-CasadyGreeneProjects/README.md

 The rooms remained 512 x 342 pixels in size but with larger, color displays having become the norm I decided to render as many as 9 rooms — "Hollywood Squares" style.
 I would also support 256 colors and not force users to play in 16-color mode.

 With no "escape room" in **Glider PRO** (escaping the house being the goal in the original **Glider 4.0**) I had to have a new goal.
 That became collecting all the stars in the "house".
 So stars became a new game object — joined by a number of other new objects.
-Switches in one room could toggle the state of objects in another room allowing for puzzle-like levels where a number of switches needed to be found and toggled in order to progress ot the next star.
+Switches in one room could toggle the state of objects in another room allowing for puzzle-like levels where a number of switches needed to be found and toggled in order to progress to the next star.

 This time too, rather than a separate level-editor application, I integrated editing directly into **Glider PRO**.